Vancleave High School

 Vancleave High School is a "High Performing" public high school located in the unincorporated community of Vancleave, Mississippi, United States.
 The school serves students in grades 9–12 and is a part of the Jackson County School District in Mississippi.
-The campus is located on 12424 MS-57 in Vancleave, Mississippi.
+The campus is located on 12424 MS-57 in Vancleave.

 Athletics

-The Vancleave High School sports team mascot is the Bulldog.
-Vancleave Athletics consists of Football, Track, Swimming, Cross Country, Softball, Soccer, Volleyball, Basketball, Golf, and Baseball.
+The Vancleave High School sports team mascot is the bulldog.
+Vancleave Athletics consists of football, track, swimming, cross country, softball, soccer, volleyball, basketball, golf, baseball, and wrestling.

 Faculty

-Vancleave High School's faculty consists of one main Principal and one Assistant Principal.
-It also consists of Secretaries, Counselors, and Teachers that are listed by departments.
-Vancleave Schools are also overseen by one Assistant Superintendent, and three bookkeepers.
+Vancleave High School's faculty comprises a principal, an assistant principal, secretaries, counselors, and teachers.
+Vancleave Schools are also overseen by an assistant superintendent and three bookkeepers.